toebeann/BepInEx.Subnautica/README.md

 This GitHub repository contains no code or binaries from external sources, only code used to automatically put together a preconfigured .zip of the BepInEx pack.

-However, the .zip create by this repository's code contains binaries from the following projects, redistributed without modification and in accordance with their licenses:
+However, the .zip created by this repository's code contains binaries from the following projects, redistributed without modification and in accordance with their licenses:

 | Project                                                                                      | License(s)                                                                               |
 | -------------------------------------------------------------------------------------------- | ---------------------------------------------------------------------------------------- |